defold/doc/docs/en/manuals/script-properties.md

 factory.create("#can_factory", nil, nil, props)
 ```

-When spawning a hierarchy of game objects through `collectionfactory.create()` you need to pair object id:s with property tables.
+When spawning a hierarchy of game objects through `collectionfactory.create()` you need to pair object id's with property tables.
 These are put together in a table and passed to the `create()` function:

 ```lua
 local props = {}